Estimated read time7 min read

 Thursday

-Friday: Give A Gift intervals speed workout + general strength routine (mixture of core, upper-body, and lower-body exercises Medium long run)
+Friday: Warm up with dynamic stretching, then do intervals speed workout + general strength routine (mixture of core, upper-body, and lower-body exercises all using bodyweight)

 Saturday